francois/omoikane/README.md

 # Omoikane

 [Omoikane is the God of Knowledge in the Shinto religion](https://en.wikipedia.org/wiki/Omoikane_(Shinto)).
-The Omoikane application is an Ember.JS application designed to run queries against a specific server.
-The backend runs Sinatra and uses the Sequel library to connect.
+The Omoikane application is simple Sinatra application designed to run queries against a specific server.
 All data is browseable online, and results can be easily exported as CSV.

 # License